KevinKra/Notes/certifications/aws/developer/resource.md

 - Does the installed daemon read messages from the SQS queue?
 - Does the daemon send data from each SQS message to the worker environment for processing?
 - If you have multiple instances in your worker environment, does each instance have _its own_ daemon?
-- Do all the daemons in the previous question read from the same SQS queue?
+- Do the daemon, on each EC2 instance, read from the same SQS queue?
-- What is an _Environment Configuration_?
+- What is an **Environment Configuration**?
-- What is a _Saved Configuration_?
+- What is a **Saved Configuration**?
 - What does the API and AWS CLI refer to saved configurations as?
-- What is a _Platform?_
+- What is a **Platform?**
 - Is Elastic Beanstalk suitable for deploying serverless applications?
-- Can Elastic Beanstalk build, test, and debug, serverless applications as well as AWS SAM can?
+- Can Elastic Beanstalk build, test, and dug, serverless applications as well as AWS SAM can?
-- EB performance in-place updates when you update your application versions, in order to avoid downtime what type of deployment can you use?
+- Elastic Beanstalk performs in-place updates when you update your application versions, in order to avoid downtime what type of deployment can you use?
 - What are the _five_ deployment options for Elastic Beanstalk?
 - Describe the `All at once` deployment option.
 - Describe the `Rolling` deployment option.